tomwhartung/idMyGadget/gadget_detectors/tera_wurfl/README.md

 * Kindle (Fire/HD?)
 * Desktop Browser

-I picked these because they are the gadgets I own.  :-)  It should be possible to test it for many other devices (e.g., using emulators) but for now anyway, I am trying to keep it as simple as possible.
+I can list these because they are the gadgets I own.  :-)  It should be possible to test it for many other devices (e.g., using emulators) but for now anyway, I am trying to keep it as simple as possible and want to move on to other projects.

+## Updates:

+IdMyGadget is meant to be just a starting point for more sophisiticated device and feature identification.
+I would anticipate that these changes would be driven by requrements specific to your application.

 If you find it necessary or desireable, it is my hope that it will be easy to extend idMyGadget to use some of the additional capabilities identified by Wurfl to set additional device data parameters, for finer-grained control of what content to serve.

+If you do make changes of this nature, you can submit a pull request, but please do not expect me to merge it, unless it has some general benefit (e.g., a bugfix) useful to a great majority of users.

 ## References: